ray-project/ray/doc/source/ray-contribute/development.rst

 Building Ray from Source
 =========================

-For a majority of Ray users, installing Ray via the latest wheels or pip package is usually enough.
-However, you may want to build the latest master branch.
+To contribute to the Ray repository, follow the instructions below to build from the latest master branch.

 .. tip::